 BAD 295D Senior Seminar: International Economics (3 cr.)
-(Equivalent to ECO 281)
+(Equivalent to ECO 281) An introduction to the theory of international trade and finance with emphasis

 An introduction to the theory of international trade and finance with emphasis on the study of the gains from international specializations and exchange, mechanisms of inter-country economic relations, balance of payments, correction of imbalances in international trade flows, and effects and purposes of restrictions on trade.
 Attention is given to major contemporary international trade problems.
 Prerequisite: ECO 216 and BAD 271.